django-ordered-model/django-ordered-model/README.md

 This sets the order value to the highest value found in the stack and decreases the order value of all objects that were below the moved object by one.

+### Updating fields that would be updated during save()

+For performance reasons, the delete(), to(), below(), above(), top(), and bottom() methods use Django's update() method to change the order of other objects that are shifted as a result of one of these calls.
+If the model has fields that are typically updated in a customized save() method, or through other app level functionality such as DateTimeField(auto_now=True), you can add additional fields to be passed through to update().
+This will only impact objects where their order is being shifted as a result of an operation on the target object, not the target object itself.

+    foo.to(12, extra_update={'modified': now()}

 ## Subset Ordering

 In some cases, ordering objects is required only on a subset of objects.
 For example,